Joshua-Clugston/commute_times/README.md

 Before 2018, the subcategories cycled consistently, which made it easy.
 After 2018, each subcategory was grouped, which was also easy.
 The fact 2018 couldn't make up its mind was the source of the issue.
 I'm not sure what happened in 2018, but the way the data was collected had an impact on how this data was cleaned.

 Well, it was after working on this, I made another shocking discovery: *every table has a column for workers who don't work at home!* Before 2019, it always used "at" and since 2019 it uses "from"!
 This minute detail has messed with me for a very long time: I was under the impression they didn't keep track of that until 2019, but I was very wrong.
 So after fixing some of that code, I now have the data in a good spot.

+### Analysis

+#### SQL Findings
+Finally, after much work, I could start answering some questions.
+Some of my EDA involved looking at my home county and seeing what the data was for each year and what the average of all years looked like.
+From there, I saw what the average values were for all columns over all years.

+Another question I asked myself is a debate I had with one of my mathematics teachers: Is traffic worse in DC or Nasvhille?
+Since we both had experience with traffic in both cities, we usually discussed which one was worse, although we never quite agreed.
+But with this data in hand, I decided to see what the numbers were for "District of Columbia" and "Davison County, Tennessee."
+And as it turns out, DC has higher commute times overall, so I guess that answers the question (I had argued that Nashville was worse, but the truth stings sometimes).